Examples

 value = "Default text"

-state.value = "Scenario created and submitted"
+state.value = "Scenario created"

 notify(state, "s", "Scenario Created")

-def notify_users_of_update(state, new_value_of_dn):
+def notify_users_of_update(state, event):

 state.value = f"Data Node updated with value: {new_value_of_dn}"